drasko/guanco/README.md

 ## License 📜

 Guanco is released under the Apache-2.0 License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

+---

+This updated README includes clear instructions on how to install and configure the application, as well as usage examples for generating chat completions, retrieving model information, and generating embeddings.